Generic selectors

 Why is my Red Zebra orange and not red?

 That’s completely normal.
 Despite the name “Red Zebra,” most specimens in the hobby display a bright orange rather than true red coloration.
-The species is highly polymorphic, meaning individuals can range from yellow and orange to pink and even brownish.
+The species is highly polymorphic, individuals range from yellow and orange to pink and even brownish.
 Color intensity also varies with diet, mood, and water quality.
 A high-quality spirulina diet helps bring out the best color.

 Can Red Zebras live with Peacock cichlids?